aeon0/d4lf/README.md

 ### Uniques

 Uniques are defined by the top-level key `Uniques`.
 It contains a list of parameters that you want to filter for.
 If no Unique filter is provided, uniques will be handled according to the handle_uniques configuration.
-All mythics are marked as favorite regardless of any filter or configuration.
+All mythic uniques are marked as favorite regardless of any filter or configuration.

 Uniques can be filtered in two ways.
 First the aspect and affix for a specific unique can be filtered directly.